Tch1b0/myDSB/README.md

 ## Philosophy

 _Why is your Smartphone called smart?_
-Because it does stuff smartly _for_ you instead of just giving all the information crunched together.
+Because it does stuff automatically _for_ you instead of just giving all the information crunched together.

 **myDSB** is a kind of app that is supposed to actively **present** information to you.